divymurli/Vanilla-Transformer/README.md

 ## Resources

-There are several great resources for transformers, but these are the some which helped me understand the conceptual underpinnings quite a bit:
+There are several great resources for transformers, but these are the main ones which helped me understand the conceptual underpinnings quite a bit:

 * Getting started with the [attention mechansim](http://peterbloem.nl/blog/transformers)
 * [Positional encoder](https://kazemnejad.com/blog/transformer_architecture_positional_encoding/)